CSNW/ampersand-workshop/readme.md

 Session properties do not get persisted to the JSON that is sent to the server; derived properties are calculated just-in-time - change events on derived properties happen when any of that property's dependencies change.

-# 16. Instantiate me in app.js and
+# 16. Instantiate me in app.js and a redirect to a 3rd party auth

 - In app.js, after instantiating the Router and the Howls -- but before domready -- add `window.me = this.me = new Me();` to expose the current user object globally and on the app.
 - in router.js, add a "login" route that maps to a "login" function.
 This function needs to redirect the user to a 3rd party authorization server and provide a callback URL once the user has authorized with the server: